duongpham9/AbsoluteAPIWebService/README.md

 2. Setup environment:

 3. Build and deploy:
-Because the framework for dev team run on the local environment so i will use integrate build docker image on docker-compose file
+Because the framework for dev team run on the local environment so i will use integrate build and deploy via docker image on docker-compose file with command below:

+docker-compose -f docker-compose.yml up -d

 4. Maintanance: